Elise Kova is the USA Today bestselling author of the Air Awakens series, Loom Saga, and Wish Quartet.

 Elise is currently unrepresented by any agency.
-Her Air Awakens series is self published and inquiries regarding translation rights, literary representation, or other business matters should be directed through the form on her contact page.
+Her Air Awakens and Wish Quartet series are self published and inquiries regarding translation rights, literary representation, or other business matters should be directed through the form on her contact page.

 This is a list of frequently asked questions I receive about me and my work.